Documentation

 <img src="/images/logo.png" alt="Logo" style="width: 100%">

-.
-It is best to simply copy the existing content in themes/hugo-theme-relearn/layouts/partials/menu-footer.html
+</a>The sidebar footer can also be overridden by creating a file at layouts/partials/menu-footer.html.
+It is best to simply copy the existing content in themes/hugo-theme-relearn/layouts/partials/menu-footer.html and edit it from that template.

 From there, you can continue to create additional chapters and pages as needed.
 For more advanced content structures, look through the source code to this site.
 It includes examples for page bundles, leaf bundles, hidden pages, non-printable pages, syllabus pages, video content, historical content, and more.